Let your CV / résumé become the anchor of your application

 You may be surprised to get that kind of tip from me as a professional career coach.
 But as a matter of fact, you should NOT delegate the work on your CV / résumé to someone else, not even to a so-called “CV / résumé writer”.
 And yes, not to me either.
 I explain why and what you should do instead on this page.

 On December 9th, Mr. Thomas S. from the Verden District wrote to me:

 »I must say, I’m impressed and amazed.
-My new documents seem to have a huge impact.
+My new documents make a huge impact.
 My respect: Your approach to applications seems to work perfectly.«